Old Rose Tree Tavern

-The Old Rose Tree Tavern is a historic inn and tavern located in Rose Tree Park just north of the borough of Media, in Upper Providence Township, Delaware County, Pennsylvania.
+The Old Rose Tree Tavern is an historic, American inn and tavern that is located in Rose Tree Park, just north of the borough of Media, in Upper Providence Township, Delaware County, Pennsylvania.

+It was added to the National Register of Historic Places on June 21, 1971.

 History

 John Calvert was granted the land that the tavern stands on in 1682 by William Penn.
-Daniel Calvert, likely John's grandson, built a frame building along the Providence Great Road (now Pennsylvania Route 252) and was licensed to run a tavern there in 1739.
+Daniel Calvert, who was likely John's grandson, built a frame building along the Providence Great Road (now Pennsylvania Route 252) and was licensed to run a tavern there in 1739.

-The current building is a large 2 1/2-story, fieldstone building, built in 1809, on the site of the earlier frame structure.
+The current building is a large two-and-one-half-story, fieldstone building.
+It was erected in 1809 on the site of the earlier frame structure.
 A stone addition was built in 1836.

-The tavern was moved about 100 yards from its original site when PA-252 was widened.
+The tavern was moved roughly one hundred yards from its original site when PA-252 was widened.
 During 2011 the building was renovated and now houses the Brandywine Conference & Visitors Bureau.

-The tavern was added to the National Register of Historic Places on June 21, 1971.
+This tavern was added to the National Register of Historic Places on June 21, 1971.